expp121/BAD_ARD_HUMIDITY_SENSOR/README.md

-# BAD_ARD_HUMIDITY_SENSOR V0.1
+# BAD_ARD_SMART_POT V0.1
-This is Project Writen on Arduino for reading data from sensor for humidity ItS not finished yet.
+This is Project Writen on Arduino for Smart Pot(reading data,auto watering and other stuff) ItS not finished yet.